Aayush895/Markdown-Editor/README.md

 # TODOS for UI side:

 - [x] Build Navbar
-- [ ] Build expandable Nav to view all the files
+- [x] Build sidebar to view all the files
 - [x] Build the Markdown Editor
 - [x] Build the Markdown Preview section
 - [ ] Provide all the functionalites to the button